-Paul Mitchell The School Richland does not award clock hour credits for service in the armed forces, paid or unpaid employment, or other demonstrated competency.
+At the school's sole discretion, a VA student may be permitted credits for service in the armed forces, paid or unpaid employment, or other demonstrated competency based on an evaluation of the student's comprehension of the course material and the applicability of the courses to the student's intended academic program at the school.
 All transfer students will be charged a \$300.00 administration fee.
 The \$100.00 registration fee is not applicable to transfer students.
 The administration fee may be waived due to extenuating circumstances as determined by the Director.
 The administration fee will be waived for Paul Mitchell graduates transferring in hours to complete another program.

-TRANSFER OF CREDIT POLICY COSMETOLOGY
+TRANSFER OF CREDIT POLICY

+COSMETOLOGY